riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/README.md

 ### Part 4: Signal Connectivity Resolution

-The project includes systematic identification, analysis, and resolution of a critical signal connectivity issue that blocked all test execution until resolved.
+This  includes systematic identification, analysis, and resolution of a critical signal connectivity issue that blocked all test execution until resolved.
 This section demonstrates advanced debugging methodology through hierarchical signal analysis and waveform-based root cause identification.

 #### Problem Identification and Initial Discovery